openspace is a non-profit arts development organisation based in London that integrates artworks into the fabric of an urban landscape.

 © Caitlind R.C.
 Brown and Wayne Garrett

-Lady Colin Campbell is a writer and historian, best known for her royal biographies such as Diana in Private, and the most recent The Untold Life of Queen Elizabeth The Queen Mother.
+Lady Colin Campbell is a writer, socialite and TV personality, best known for her royal biographies Diana in Private; The Untold Life of Queen Elizabeth The Queen Mother and the most recent Meghan, Duchess of Sussex.

 "I think art is one of the best forms of pleasure that civilisation has to offer, and it is wonderful when all the citizens of a country can appreciate some of it in their every day lives.
 Just by being exposed to it, many people will derive an experience which will enhance their lives and society generally."

-Flavia Cerrone is the Press & Communication Manager at the Royal Academy of Dance, an Arts Marketing Association Member rep for London, and a yoga instructor.
+Flavia Cerrone is a yoga instructor who previously has done marketing for the Royal Academy of Dance, and is still Arts Marketing Association Member rep for London.

 "The arts open your heart and expand the limits of your ego making you feel part of a bigger self, a community, a shared consciousness.
 That is why I really appreciate work that brings communities together and creates something together for the common good.
 There are still pockets of the population who think that art is elitist and belongs to galleries.
 We are all part of this planet and we should celebrate our shared experience."

 Dmitri Tcherniakov is a theatre director and set designer.
 His recent productions include: Simon Boccanegra (English National Opera); The Tsar's Bride (La Scala); and Prince Igor (Metropolitan Opera, NYC).
-Dmitri received The International Opera Award for Best Director in 2013.
+Dmitri received The International Opera Award for Best Director twice, in 2013 and 2021.

 "Dialogue is the keyword when it comes to art in unconventional or public places.
 Think of it as a dialogue between that particular spot, its history and the artist.
 This dialogue has the power to transform the context and the person looking at it.
 A dialogue that demands attention.
 I think, we are seeing the start of a fresh way of appreciating art."